University of Bath

 The main purpose of the one-year trial was to investigate whether e-examinations would bring any of the following key benefits for students, academics and the administration:

 The collaboration with Inspera began in December 2017 as a trial at the School of Management and was then followed by a one-year digital assessment pilot in 2019.
 In July 2020, the University of Bath entered into a full-scale contract with Inspera to move towards full implementation of online assessment.

-Scanning in Scantron solution performed well, and took about 15 minutes of administrator’s time for the entire exam, with only about 10% of the sketch sheets needing some manual adjustment (e.g. codes not shaded correctly).
+Scanning in Scantron solution performed well and took about 15 minutes of administrator’s time for the entire exam, with only about 10% of the sketch sheets needing some manual adjustment (e.g. codes not shaded correctly).

 The exams in the pilot were conducted without incidents, and ‘overall, it was a very positive experience’, reports Lancaster.
 Rowan Cranwell, Solutions and Project Manager, agrees and adds: ‘The majority of students with special needs and learning disabilities said they much preferred digital exams to pen and paper.’

-Learn more about how progressive universities in the UK have adopted digital assessment:
+Learn more about how progressive universities in the UK have adopted digital assessment:Download the case study